 The general capabilities encompass the knowledge, skills, behaviours and dispositions that will assist students to live and work successfully in the twenty-first century.
-Teachers may find opportunities to incorporate the capabilities into the teaching and learning program for the Computer Science ATAR course.
+Teachers may find opportunities to incorporate the capabilities into the teaching and learning program for Computer Science.
 The general capabilities are not assessed unless they are identified within the specified unit content.